 In addition to waste avoidance, the topic of “waste recycling” is an increasingly important one.
 This includes when organic waste is recycled in the company’s own composting plant or when waste is converted into fertiliser or biodiesel.

-There is no doubt that Michelin deserves praise for awarding the “green star”.
-On the one hand, the award is a significant medium for raising consumer awareness and, at the same time, it serves as a practical guide for guests to sustainably managed gastronomic establishments.
-The label also creates incentives for restaurant operators to follow in the footsteps of their “green” forerunners.
+No doubt, Michelin could win praise for awarding the “green star”.
+On the one hand, such an award is a significant medium for raising consumer awareness and, at the same time, it serves as a practical guide for guests to sustainably managed gastronomic establishments.
+The label would also create incentives for restaurant operators to follow in the footsteps of their “green” forerunners.
 For the sake of the environment, but not least also as a contribution to the positive image of the business.

 Lead image: Tobias Hertle

 Emblem Flower: Michelin

 Picture number 2 and picture number 3: Tobias Hertle

 Photos Tian: Ingo Pertramer

 Photo 2: Tobias Binder